fespinozadeveloper/lajax/README.md

 }
 ```

-In the Laravel controller, register the exported classes, and add a function to process Ajax requests.
+In the Laravel controller, register the Xajax classes, and add a function to process Ajax requests.

 ```
 class HomeController extends Controller